 |Manually one at a time||If you only need to add a couple of attendee profiles, you can use this method to add them one at a time.|

-When adding pre-created attendee profiles, required fields defined by the Attendee Sign-in Options must be filled in.
-On top of that, each pre-created attendee profile also requires a unique Attendee Code.
+When adding registrant profiles, required fields defined by the Attendee Sign-in Options must be filled in.
+On top of that, each registrant profile also requires a unique Attendee Code.
 You can specify an Attendee Code when adding, or you may also leave it blank and let us generate a random Attendee Code.